liosha2007/sdtraining-image-preparer/README.md

 * Button to close project
 * Button to create/drop all caption files
 * Button to delete source image
 * Convert image to another format
+* Refresh images list from disc

 ### Compiling and running